-3. At this registry location and in the right pane of above shown window, look for the MonitorSize named registry string.
+3. At this registry location and in the right pane of the above-shown window, look for the MonitorSize named registry string.
 Please note that this registry key is not available in non-touch based computers.
 The incorrect Value data for the MonitorSize registry string is the root cause behind this issue.
-Double click on same string to modify it:
+Double click on the same string to modify it:

 4. Finally, in the Edit String box, put a decimal data such as 22.5.
 Click OK.
-Close Registry Editor, reboot and your problem should be fixed after restarting machine.
+Close Registry Editor, reboot, and your problem should be fixed after restarting the machine.

-Registry Disclaimer: These steps involve registry manipulation.
-Making mistakes while manipulating registry could affect your system adversely.
+These steps involve registry manipulation.
+Making mistakes while manipulating the registry could affect your system adversely.
 So be careful while editing registry entries and create a System Restore point first.